Dilip-S48/Courier-Management-System/README.md

 4️⃣ Configure Database Connection

-Edit database.py and update your MySQL credentials:

-# Inside database.py
+Edit database.py:

 connection = mysql.connector.connect(
-    host='localhost',       # Your MySQL host (usually 'localhost') database='courier_db',
+    host='localhost',       # MySQL host (default: localhost)
+    database='courier_db',
     user='root',            # Your MySQL username
-    password='your_password'  # Change to your MySQL password )
+    password='your_password'  # Change this to your MySQL password )

 5️⃣ Run the Application
 python main.py

-You should now see the Login Window.

 🖱 How to Use

-Run main.py to launch the app
+Run main.py

-Login or Register
+Login/Register

-Use default credentials (see below) OR
+Use default credentials
+ OR

-Click "Register Here" to create a new client/employee account
+Register as a new client/employee

-Navigate Dashboard based on your role
+Explore Dashboards (Admin/Employee/Client based on role)

-Logout securely using the sidebar logout button
+Logout securely via the sidebar

 🔑 Default Login Credentials
 Role	Username	Password